libjpeg-turbo/buildscripts/README.txt

 Xcode.app can't be run on Snow Leopard, the build scripts can still use the SDKs contained within it.

-NOTE: It is possible to use OS X 10.7 and later as a build platform, but installing Xcode 3.2.6 on OS X 10.7 and later is a bit tricky.
+NOTE: Installing Xcode 3.2.6 on OS X 10.7 and later is a bit tricky.
 You must invoke the Xcode installer from the command line as follows:

   export COMMAND_LINE_INSTALL=1
   open "/Volumes/Xcode and iOS SDK/Xcode and iOS SDK.mpkg"